 "Value the diversity of human experience." - Dr. Anneliese Singh

-This is my third year at UMR and I enjoy investigating the wide world of public health.
+This is my fourth year at UMR and I enjoy investigating the wide world of public health.
 Public health focuses on the prevention of disease, disability, and death and the promotion of health and wellness at the population level.
 UMR's Center for Learning Innovation is the place to confront challenges in health head-on, and my background in Public Health and Health Promotion and Behavior allow me to do just that.
 For the past several years, I have been exploring the connection between the environment and human health.
 UMR is a wonderful place analyze the future of public health -- and the future of public health education.

 For example, studies indicate improvement in a variety of health and wellness indicators after positive experiences in nature.
 Simultaneously, humans are losing our inherent and evolved connection with nature (biophilia) while suffering the consequences of harmful environmental exposures.
 Today’s health-focused students cannot address the significant and unprecedented health problems in isolation from broader environmental issues.
 From environmental considerations in clinical diagnostics to public health professionals involved in urban planning, the importance of increasing ecoliteracy in aspiring health and healthcare students cannot be understated.
 I have enjoyed working on these issues with health science students who possess exceptional foresight and the desire to make a large impact on the health of populations worldwide.
 This topic also opens the door for discussion about health disparities and health equity.